sing-group/my-brain-seq/README.md

 #### Creating the working directory interactively with the v.console

-Run the *v.console* (see section "*Running the v.console*") and select the option "Initialize the working-directory"; then, paste the full path where the "working-directory" should be placed and confirm by typing "y" and return key.
+Run the *v.console* (see section "*Running the v.console*") and select the option "Initialize the working-directory"; then, paste the full path where the "working-directory" should be placed and confirm.

 #### Creating the working directory with a command